SebastianTuesta/USING-PYSPARK-FIRST-TIME/README.md

 + If you want to use s3a protocols:
   Add this libraries, to the lib folder of spark, download from maven:
    - aws-java-sdk-1.7.4.jar, verify that the dependencie of your hadoop-aws is compatible with aws-java-sdk.

+# POWER BI
+Power BI has problems with python´s anaconda.
+So, the recomendation is install python of this setup: https://github.com/winpython/winpython/releases/tag/2.1.20190928.
+Then we must replace the path of Power BI for python.